solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 allowing for solid architecture foundations and addressing potential compliance needs.

-Development teams will understand best practice and efficient architecture and security practices -- avoiding the problems and costs of poor design.
+Development teams will understand best practices and efficient architecture and security practices -- avoiding the problems and costs of poor design.
 Teams will gain the knowledge to automate builds, package, test, and deliver applications based on MySQL to various